gkourtellas/myweb_scraper/README.md

    source venv/bin/activate
    # On Windows:
    venv\Scripts\activate

 Install dependencies:
 pip install -r requirements.txt playwright install
 Edit urls.txt with your target URLs and selectors.
 Configure notify.py to send notifications as needed.
 Usage
 Run the scraper manually:
 python main.py
 The script will check all sites and repeat every 100 minutes.
+Each month, a new log file is created and stored locally.
+Log File Management
+Log files (tips_log_YYYY_MM.xlsx) are kept locally.
+If you want to upload a log file to your private GitHub repository manually:
+Copy the file into your repo directory.
+Run:
+git add tips_log_YYYY_MM.xlsx
+git commit -m "Add monthly tips log" git push origin master
+Automation for uploading log files can be added later if needed.
 Running as a Service
 To run automatically on startup, create a systemd service file pointing to your virtual environment's Python and main.py.
-Check Status
-sudo systemctl status mywebscraper transfer files from windows to linux C:\Users\Games\PycharmProjects\myweb_scraper>scp *.py gk@192.168.10.29:/home/gk/myweb_scraper

 File Overview
 main.py — Main scraping script
 urls.txt — List of URLs, selectors, and options